-The objective of form 10-K is to provide the shareholders with accurate information and relevant information about the company so they can make successful investment decisions.
+The objective of this filing is to provide the shareholders with accurate information and relevant information about the company so they can make successful investment decisions.
 Below are the top 5 most important sections in Form 10-K

 #1 – Business

-This section discusses the core business of the company, how it makes money, where does it operate and the overall vision and mission statement of the company.
-This section is very important especially for new analysts/investors who want to learn more about the company.
+This section discusses the core business of the company, how it makes money, where does it operate, and the overall vision and mission statement of the company.
+This section is vital, especially for new analysts/investors who want to learn more about the company.